akshayranganath/akshayranganath.github.io/_posts/2017-4-17-Wordpress-vs-Github-Pages.md

 ---
 layout: post
-title: Blogs on Wordpress.com vs Gihub Pages
+title: Wordpress.com vs Gihub Pages Performance compared
 comment: true
 description: Wordpress.com gets a lot of attention about its bloat and slowness.
 While moving to Github pages, I ran a comparison and wanted to show the magnitude of difference across the 2 platforms.
 ---